Southern Maryland: Discover the Western Shore

 Religious Freedom in Early Maryland

-One of the hallmarks of this settlement in the 1600s was, for that time period, its liberal stance on religious freedom, allowing Catholics and Protestants to worship freely.
-Two ships, the Ark and the Dove, ferried about English 400 settlers and indentured servants along with their provisions to what we now call Maryland, arriving in March 1634.
-The Indians occupying the land sold a large parcel of it to the English settlers who set about to build a town.
+One of the hallmarks of this settlement in the 1600s was its liberal stance on religious freedom, allowing Catholics and Protestants to worship freely.
+Two ships, the Ark and the Dove, ferried about 400 English settlers and indentured servants, along with their provisions, to what we now call Maryland, arriving in March 1634.
+The Indians occupying the land sold a large parcel of it to the English settlers, who set about to build a town.

 The Chapel at Historic St. Mary’s City